 Similar to the blooming branches are the cherry blossoms.
 Cherry blossoms are the national flower of Japan, and in Japanese culture they symbolize the ephemeral nature of life.
 What a beautiful reminder to cherish every moment!
 I love the gorgeous blush pink color of the blossoms, and crepe paper is the best material to do this justice.

 If you were looking for a branch project with a larger bloom, you can also check out my apple blossom branches, which are just as perfect for a display of spring flowers!
 Scatter them around your table setting for a beautiful floral accent.

 Camellia flowers are the fragrant plants originating in China and Japan used for brewing teas.
 They bloom in a whole variety of richly vibrant colors and I love them because they are large spring flowers just bursting with petals.
 Be sure to use metallic paper to make these special blooms and style them as branches or use them for gift toppers.
-Of course, they would be perfect for decorating a high tea party or a Mother’s Day brunch!
+Of course, they would be perfect for decorating a Mother’s Day brunch!

 Orchids make for a wonderful house plant all year round, and this design features dendrobium orchids in a rich purple that is perfect for transitioning from winter to spring.
 I love the fact that orchids have such thick stems because it makes them so unique.
 So make sure you get a thicker floral wire for this project!